enigma0Z/python-dictionary-unpack/README.md

-# python-dictionary-unpack
+# Python Dictionary Unpacker

-Python dictionary unpacker
+Unpacks the provided dictionary into class members.

+Generally intended for consumption of JSON based objects.